MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-tutorial-q-and-a.md

 [!INCLUDE [applies-yes-desktop-yes-service](../includes/applies-yes-desktop-yes-service.md)]

 Sometimes the fastest way to get an answer from your data is to ask a question using natural language.
 The Q&A feature in Power BI lets you explore your data in your own words.
 The first part of this article shows how you use Q&A in dashboards in the Power BI service.
 The second part shows what you can do with Q&A when creating reports in either the Power BI service or Power BI Desktop.
-For more background, see [Q&A for consumers](../consumer/end-user-q-and-a.md).
+For more information, see [Q&A for Power BI business users](../consumer/end-user-q-and-a.md).

-[Q&A in the Power BI mobile apps](../consumer/mobile/mobile-apps-ios-qna.md) and [Q&A with Power BI Embedded](../developer/embedded/qanda.md) are covered in separate articles.
+[Q&A virtual analyst in iOS apps – Power BI](../consumer/mobile/mobile-apps-ios-qna.md) and [Q&A in Power BI embedded analytics](../developer/embedded/qanda.md) are covered in separate articles.

 Q&A is interactive and fun.
 Often one question leads to others as the visualizations reveal interesting paths to pursue.
 Watch Amanda demonstrate using Q&A to create visualizations, dig into those visuals, and then pin them to dashboards.